- Introduction

 1. How can I reduce the cost of CNC machining?

-The number one impact is to increase batch size; where practical, ordering in larger quantities is going to do the most to reduce part pricing.
 Next, simplify designs to minimize complex features and reduce the number of setups.
 More setups mean either using a higher axis machine or more labor and machine setup costs.
 Complex features, such as a slope on a part, mean more machining time and multiple tool changes.
-Finally, use the loosest possible tolerances that will work for your part design.
-If you’re not sure, you can discuss your project with your machining supplier and ask for their feedback.
-Getting these three things right will be 80%+ of the job on cost optimization.

 2. Why is material selection important in CNC machining?